 According to the Mohs scale, which measures the hardness of minerals, a Garnet has a hardness of around 6.5 – 7.5.
 A diamond, to compare, has a hardness of 10.
 Since garnets are softer gemstones, they can be easily scratched or damaged.
 However, garnets look great and will hold up longer for simple jewelry pieces such as earrings or necklaces or as an accent stone to your lab-grown diamond center stone.
 Garnet can be a great gift to someone celebrating a birthday in January or someone who simply loves the look!
 Clean Origin does not currently sell garnets, but they are easy to find through other online retailers.

 If you still want a diamond alternative that looks like a Garnet, we would recommend the ruby.
 The ruby has a hardness of 9 and is much more durable than the garnet.
 The downside is that rubies are more expensive and rare.

 How To Care For Garnet

-All gemstones require some level of care in order to keep the gem looking shiny, new and in great condition.
+All gemstones require some level of care to keep the gem looking shiny, new, and in excellent condition.
 Because garnet is susceptible to scratches, be cautious when wearing this stone (if you choose to wear it often).
-Jewelry and rings that feature garnet should be removed when working with your hands, participating in high contact sports, or when you are more likely to hit or bump your stone against something.
-To clean your garnet, is very similar to cleaning a diamond.
-Use a soft toothbrush with warm water and mild soap, and gently brush the stone and setting.

 Remember, even if you’re not born in January, you can still don a stunning garnet birthstone.
 Many brides choose stunning birthstones such as emeralds, rubies, and sapphires.
-It’s wonderful to have so many choices and if you’re born in April your birthstone is our personal favorite, the diamond– although we prefer them lab-grown!
+It’s beautiful to have so many choices, and if you’re born in April, your birthstone is our personal favorite, the diamond– although we prefer them lab-grown!